PayString/paystring/readme.md

 ### API endpoint

-The PayID Public API treats a payment pointer as the base endpoint for all of the following requests.
+The PayID Public API treats a PayID address as the base endpoint for all of the following requests.
 Therefore, if you are requesting from `$wallet.com/alice` the following paths would be:

 ```
 GET https://wallet.com/alice/
 ```

-Substitute the appropriate URL for your payment pointer.
+Substitute the appropriate URL for your PayID address.

 ### Get payment information

-You can get payment information for a payment pointer.
+You can get payment information for a PayID address.

 #### Request